raspberrypilearning/3D-scene/en/step_4.md

 + Use the **Rectangle** tool to draw a rectangle.
 + Use the **Line** tool to draw a triangle.
 Make sure that you complete the triangle, otherwise it will not fill with colour.
 + Move the two shapes together.
-+ Select the **Fill** tool and fill the triangle with colour.
++ Select the **Fill (Bucket)** tool and fill the triangle with colour.
 + Use the **Rectangle** tool to draw another rectangle for the chimney.
 + You can use the **Front** and **Back** tools in the Paint editor to move your shapes forward or backward so that they are positioned correctly.
 In this example, you will not need to do this because the shapes are black for the silhouette.
 + Select all the shapes and **Group** them together so that you can adjust them or move them as one shape.

-To create duplicate shapes of your house (for example, to make a skyline), follow **How to** 'Duplicate shapes to create a scenery costume' below.
+To create duplicate shapes of your house (for example, to make a skyline), follow **How to** under 'Duplicate shapes to create a scenery costume' below.

 --- /collapse ---